Board of Regents

 T. Dallas Smith

-T. Dallas Smith (Vice Chair)
+T. Dallas Smith (Chair)

 T. Dallas Smith is the Founder and Chief Executive Officer at T. Dallas Smith & Company.
 He leads all new business development initiatives.
 His role includes overseeing all brokerage affairs related to the company and providing chief liaison services to key clients.